I ran into her again recently, on a Wednesday evening, very late, at the supermarket. I do

 Well, they're small houses, you know – but very well kept inside, she said, and added brightly,

 I think I've got a good chance of getting one.

 There seemed nothing else to say.
 Sherri began pushing her cart away.

-No! she said, and sounded herself a little surprised to report the news.
+No! she said, and sounded herself a little surprised to report the fact.

-called a couple of times, but she's always at work, and she's never called me back.
-Have you
+I've called a couple of times, but she's always at work, and she's never called me back.
+Haven't you

 Yes, I agreed,